Skip to content

 BI integration Direct Lake (native) Partner BI via JDBC/ODBC Partner BI via JDBC/ODBC Power BI via DirectQuery

-Multi-cloud Azure only Azure, AWS, GCP Azure, AWS, GCP Azure only
+Multi-cloud Azure only Multi-cloud Multi-cloud Azure only

 Digital twin Digital Twin Builder (preview) Partner solutions Not available Not available